curl/everything-curl/cmdline/urls/port.md

 Each protocol has a default port number that curl uses, unless a specified port number is given.
-The optional port number can be provided within the URL after the host name part, as a colon and the port number written in decimal.
+The optional port number can be provided within the URL after the hostname part, as a colon and the port number written in decimal.
 For example, asking for an HTTP document on port 8080:

     curl http://example.com:8080/